datcadillac/JEMdictionary/README.md

 1. Nguyen Tien Dat - 20020167

 ## Description
 The application is designed to support learning English.
 The application is written in Java and uses the JavaFX library.
 The application is based on the MVC model.
-The application has two types of dictionaries: English-Vietnamese and Vietnamese-English.
-The application use E_V.txt and V_E.txt files to store data.
 1. The application is designed to support learning English.
 2. The application is written in Java and uses the JavaFX library.
 3. The application is based on the MVC model.
-4. The application has two types of dictionaries: English-Vietnamese and Vietnamese-English.
-5. The application use dictionaries.txt and question.txt files to store data.
+4. The application use dictionaries.txt and question.txt files to store data.

 ## UML diagram
 ![UML diagram](/src/resource/media/image/diagram.png)